SAP-samples/teched2025-AI165/README.md

 # AI165 - Interconnect custom AI agents with your cloud and partner ecosystem

+> [!IMPORTANT]
+> **Welcome to the Agent Builder Lab Preview!**
+>
+> You are working with a **pre-release version** of the Agent Builder in Joule Studio.
+This gives you an early look at our upcoming capabilities.
+Please keep the following in mind:
+>
+> *   **Features Are Subject to Change:** The user interface (UI), terminology, and functionalities you see in this lab may differ from the final, generally available (GA) product.
+> *   **For Educational Use Only:** This environment is designed for learning and experimentation, not for production use.
+> *   **Potential Instability:** As a preview version, you may encounter occasional instability or minor bugs.
+The exercises are designed to work with the current state of the platform.
+If you get stuck, please notify a session instructor.

 This repository contains the material for the SAP TechEd 2025 session called AI165 - Interconnect custom AI agents with your cloud and partner ecosystem.

 ## Goal formulation for this hands-on